The Principals

 And just like that, we’re playing Trivial Pursuit®.

-Fine, I’ve got this.
-“The mathmos was a sentient alien goo living beneath the only city, the only hospitable, habitable environment on an otherwise inhospitable world.
-Every now and then, the goo would reach out and swallow a citizen or two.
+“Okay,” I say.
+“The mathmos, so the script goes, is a sentient alien goo living beneath the only hospitable, habitable environment on an otherwise inhospitable world.
+Every now and then, the goo will reach out and swallow a citizen or two.
 No big deal.
-Not quite what you’d call symbiotic, but better odds than Outside, so the script goes.”
+Not quite what you’d call symbiotic, but better odds than Outside.”

 “Plastic mathmos.”